 The decision of a student's examining committee is recorded and signed on the appropriate form and submitted to the appropriate dean or graduate program coordinator.
-A copy is sent to the Academic Records Office.
+A copy is sent to the Office of Academic Records.

 A committee chair usually assists a student by way of a check sheet to ensure the prescribed deadlines are met.
 The thesis/dissertation may be handed in at any time during the year, but the deadlines listed here determine the date of graduation.